yabluko/Admin/README.md

 # AdminPanel

-This is admin site for your business purposes.In this web-application you can create your business system of who would be the employee, manager , admin and write task for each person.
+This is admin site for your business purposes.In this web-application you can create your business system of who would be the employee, manager , admin and write task for each of them.

 # Stack ⚙️